VincentVanlaer/mesa-school-labs/content/friday/morning-session.md

 pause_before_terminate = .true.
 ```

 Let's also start on the main sequence, to save us a minute or two of runtime.
-Add the following to the `&star_job` section of `inlist_project`:
+In the `&star_job` section of `inlist_project`, make the following replacement:
 ```fortran
 create_pre_main_sequence_model = .false. ! previously .true.
 ```